Overview

 Plan Milestones

-The milestone is a special kind of event with an adjusted behavior.
-In order to display a milestone, the data record needs to specify type: "Milestone"
+The milestone is a special kind of event with adjusted behavior.
+In order to display a milestone, the data record needs to specify type: "Milestone" in its properties.

 You can move milestones using drag and drop.